 Who is Lauren J. Sharkey?

-Lauren J. Sharkey is the Marketing and Web Coordinator for Kaylie Jones Books, and also serves as an Editor.
-Sharkey is currently a Master of Fine Arts candidate at SUNY Stony Brook’s Program in Creative Writing and Literature.
-She is currently working on a novel based on how her experience as a Korean American adoptee affects relationships.
+Lauren J. Sharkey is the Marketing and Web Coordinator for Kaylie Jones Books, and also serves as an Managing Editor.
+Sharkey is also the creative nonfiction editor for Reservoir Journal and is Executive Assistant for the James Jones Writers Workshop Retreat in New Harmony, IN.
+Sharkey’s debut novel, INCONVENIENT DAUGHTER, is forthcoming in 2020, and is loosely based on her experience as a Korean American adoptee.

 Lauren, how would you describe your playlist?